scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 ```
 inline   def apply(inline v: Float): Price  = v.toOpaque
 ```
-This is a standard constructor, which is inlined and does not have any overhead.
-The method `.toOpaque` is attached to base type within Data definition scope.
+This is a standard constructor, which is inlined and does not have any overhead. `v.toOpaque` is a zero cost method call, available on base type within Data definition scope.

 ```
 override def value_tag(v:Price)           : String =  "$"+v.roundTo(0.01.Dollars).toString